 This guide will teach you how to create and manage a VM in KVM using virt-install, virsh, and virt-viewer, which all make use of libvirt.
 For a beginner's guide and introduction to libvirt and virtualisation concepts, and why you would even want to use libvirt instead of, say, Virtualbox, see: https://jamesnorth.net/post/qemu-guide

-This is the first in a series of articles on Understanding Japanese, but much of this advice is relevant in the pursuit of understanding any language.
-While much can be said and has been said on the subject of languages, their students, and their speakers, I will only write on the information that I feel you need to know to improve.
+This is the first in a series of articles on Understanding Japanese, though much of it is relevant to the pursuit of understanding any language.
 This article is the most important one—nothing matters more than your mindset.
+It isn't your tools (no matter how fancy they are) that get the job done; it's your attitude.

 CrossOver is CodeWeavers' commercial implementation of WINE and a dozen other components.
 It's a stable version of WINE with a proprietary graphical interface and a variety "hacks" that can get specific programs working, that wouldn't make it into WINE proper as they aren't long-term solutions.
 It aims to make installing, managing, and running applications easy.
 However, there are some issues with the user interface.